Borris-the-real-OG/wpcp-hc_site/tutorials/cpp.md

 <br>
 <p>
-The <kbd>&lt;&lt;</kbd> falls into the same 'hand-wavey' category as cout, but it's basically how you read/write to a stream (how you print stuff). <kbd>"Hello, world!"</kbd> is probably pretty self explnatory, but in case you haven't seen <kbd>\n</kbd> before, its an escape code that means newline.
+The <kbd>&lt;&lt;</kbd> falls into the same 'hand-wavey' category as cout, but it's basically how you read/write to a stream (how you print stuff). <kbd>"Hello, world!"</kbd> is probably pretty self explnatory, but in case you haven't seen <kbd>\n</kbd> before, it's an escape code that means newline.
 <br><br>
 Phew!
 That was a lot to get through.
 Maybe take 5, get some water or something.
 <br>
-In all honesty, there's no way I can teach C++ better than one of the websites listed at the top.
-Buuuut I and many hack club members have experience with C++, so asking us for help is not a bad idea.
+In all honesty, there's no way I can teach C++ better than one of the websites listed at the top. <i>Buuuut</i> I and many hack club members have experience with C++, so asking us for help is not a bad idea.
 Probably pretty infeasible for me to write a whole C++ tutorial though.
 </p>